tiddly-gittly/Browser-Extension-Tiddlywiki-Collector/README.md

 - **Load extension in Firefox (Manifest V2)**

-  - Go to the browser address bar and type `about://debugger`
+  - Go to the browser address bar and type [about:addons](about:addons)
-  - Click on the `Load Temporary Add-on` button.
+  - Click on the `Load Temporary Add-on` list item after click on setting button.
   - Select your `dist-firefox-v2` folder in the project root.

-### Available Commands
+### Other Commands

 - `pnpm clean` to remove dist folder. `dev` and `build` commands call this command.
 - `pnpm format` to fix code with eslint and prettier.